GochoMugo/capq/README.md

 Return an Integer representing the length of the queue i.e. the number of occupied slots.

+### capq.capacity()

+Returns an Integer representing the capacity of the queue.
+This is equal to the capacity set during creation.

 ### capq.empty()

 Returns `true` if queue is **not** occupied at all.
 Otherwise, `false`.